Last Updated on November 4, 2021

-For anyone with an interest in theatre, Stratford-upon-Avon has to be one of the best day trips from London.
+For anyone with an interest in theatre, Stratford-upon-Avon has to be one of the best short trips from London.
 The birthplace of Shakespeare it’s packed with things to see and do related to the great Bard.
 Stratford-upon-Avon is a quintessentially English market town with pretty half-timbered buildings lining the streets of the town centre.
 Bisected by the River Avon, it’s easily reached by train from Marylebone station in about an hour and a half.

 Shakespeare’s home, where he was brought up as a child and later lived with his wife Anne Hathaway is in Henley Street, right in the centre of the town.
 You can visit both the interior and the gardens to learn more about Shakespeare’s birthplace and about how he would have lived.